comegrant/misc_doc/rfc_multi_frequency.md

+# Intro
+This a write-up on the different ways we could support multi-frequency ingestion.
+The best way to do so IMO is to change our existing ingestion, dbt & Power BI setup to support multi-frequency, so I've included a write up on how that could be done as well.

+**Decision points / feedback requests:**
+- Opinions on the

 # Requirements
 Several of this cook's objectives require changes to our ingestion setup.
 I think those can be solved in the same redesign.